soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

  but hackathons are **different from regular work life** so I can offer it if they need it and if I have enough knowledge to do stuff.
 (Reminder for future self: I don't know how to build a dedicated server and connect clients for playtesting here (something I could do at the drop of a hat at my former studio), but I *do* know how to resolve file conflicts and unblock general tech and p4 issues, and help communicate logistical things that people need to be aware of (like room changes, schedule updates, consideration of room decor/the physical experience, and special hackathon events/anything the team might miss because they're so heads town)--so I should keep that in mind next time I'm feeling sheepish about joining a larger team.) <br><br>
 5. **Don't worry about feeling like dead weight--go ahead and join a large team if the project sounds fun.** Classic reminder to myself that no one is thinking about you!
 Just go and live your best life. *Especially during hackathon.*

+## ✨ Actual Event Post-Mortem
+<font color="#BF416F">Alright, the event is now completely over.
+Here are my raw takeaways:
+* Next time, don't participate if I can't contribute in more ways than just project manager or "scribe."
+I'll only feel more useless.
+* Focus on finding a team where I can offer a useful perspective to contribute ideas or physical execution.
+* Work on improving a few skills: Video Production, <will add more over time as I think of them></font>